advanced-security/secret-scanning-custom-patterns/configs/README.md

 **Comments / Notes:**

-- The Base64 must contain numbers and letters and be at least 12 characters long
+- The Base64 must contain numbers, upper case and lower case and be at least 12 characters long

 - Some false positives in code might appear